 Draft.dev

-Technical blogging is our specialty at Draft.dev, so we invite our best authors to compile their tips for writing here.
+Technical blogging is our specialty at Draft.dev, so we invited our best authors to compile their tips for technical writing here.
 Whether you’re writing for your personal blog or your company’s engineering blog, these resources can help you hone your skills as a writer.

 9 Technical Writing Style Guides You Can Use